Sonia-96/MyStudyNotes/C++/C++Notes.md

      In this code, the resulted `s` is -31073.
 Why?

      - The binary representation of 99999 is 11000011010011111
-     - Since the `short int` has only 16 bits, when the compiler convert `int` to `short`, it will throw away the bits other than the 16 least significant bits, resulting in 1000011010011111.
+     - Since the `short int` has only 16 bits, when the compiler convert `int` to `short`, it will throw away the higher 16 bits, resulting in 1000011010011111.
      - In two's compliment, '1000011010011111' is '0111100101100001', which is 31073 in decimal.
      - The most significant bit is the sign bit, which means this number is negative.
 Therefore, the resulted `s` is -31073.